tektoncd/operator/docs/TektonOperator.md

 Before creating resources, TektonInstallerSet adds owner reference in the resources.
 - For CRDs, the owner will be the owner of TektonInstallerSet.

-Ex. `TekonPipeline` creates `TektonInstallerSet` which has CRDs, the owner of CRDs will be `TektonPipeline` because we don't want CRDs to get deleted when we delete `TektonInstallerSet`.
+Ex. `TektonPipeline` creates `TektonInstallerSet` which has CRDs, the owner of CRDs will be `TektonPipeline` because we don't want CRDs to get deleted when we delete `TektonInstallerSet`.
 Why? we will see in the `Why TektonInstallerSet?` section.

 - All Resources except CRDs, the owner will be the `TektonInstallerSet` which is creating them.